 The Office for the Aging provides services and advocacy for County residents 60 years and older.
 Programs and services include: Nutrition Centers and Home Delivered Meals, NY Connects, Home Care Services, Family Caregiver Support, Medical Transportation, Legal Services, Health Insurance Information Counseling and Assistance, Health Promotion Classes, Computer Classes, Nutrition Education and Nutrition Counseling.

 Office for the Aging Office Hours: 8 am - 4 pm, Monday - Friday

-Congregate Dining: All Nutrition Centers are currently closed due to the pandemic.
-Home delivered meals remain open.
+Congregate Dining: Please join us for congregate dining at any of our Nutrition Centers located in: Brasher, Canton, Gouverneur, Morristown and Potsdam.
+Home delivered meals also remain open.
+We also offer our Grab & Go program.
 If you are an older adult in need of food, please call NY Connects at 315-386-4730.

 The OFA is now on FaceBook!
 Find us and like our page at "St. Lawrence County Office for the Aging"

 NYSOFA Home Page